|w/o sales charge||3.30%||3.00%|

 Expense ratio details, Click here.

-The net expense ratio takes into account a contractual management fee waiver/expense reimbursement agreement that currently is scheduled to remain in place through 01/31/2016.
-For periods when gross expenses exceeded the cap, the Fund benefited by not bearing certain expenses.
-Without such cap, performance would have been lower.
+The net expense ratio takes into account a management fee waiver/expense reimbursement agreement that currently is scheduled to remain in place through 01/31/2016.
+For periods when fees and expenses were waived and/or reimbursed, the Fund benefited by not bearing such expenses.
+Without such waiver/reimbursement, performance would have been lower.
 In addition, the net expense ratio takes into account deductions for certain interest and related expenses from certain of the Fund's investments.
 Under accounting rules, the Fund recognized additional income in an amount that directly offsets these interest and related expenses.
 Therefore, the Fund's total returns and net asset value were not affected by such interest and related expenses.

 |YTD||1-YR||3-YR||5-YR||10-YR||Since Inception 10/29/2010|